wp-plugins/subheading/trunk/readme.txt

 = What are the `Before` and `After` inputs used for? =

-If you are using the `Automatically append before the content` option, you can include custom content before and after the subheading is displayed.
+If you are using the option to automatically wrap the SubHeading content, you can include custom content before and after the subheading is displayed.

 For example, setting Before to `<h3>` and after to `</h3>` will wrap the subheading in a h3 tag.

+== Upgrade Notice ==

+Version 1.6 introduces the ability to enable subheadings on any public post type, including custom post types via the settings page, which has been merged into the `Settings > Reading` admin page instead of the plugin specific settings page.

+Please ensure that subheadings are enabled for the required post types by checking the settings page in this new location.

 == Screenshots ==

 1. The SubHeading option is displayed directly below the main title.
-2. Settings are managed using a plugin options page.
+2. Settings are managed via the Settings > Reading page.

 == Changelog ==

+= 1.6 =
+* Created uninstall.php to fix incorrectly referenced uninstall hook.
+* Moved plugin settings to the `Settings > Reading` section.
+* Added ability to enable SubHeadings on all public post types, including custom post types.
+* Modified donate link.
+* Updated screenshots and added plugin directory banner.
+* Minor code reformatting.
 = 1.5 =
 * Added ability to allow subheading to be searched.
 * Bug fixed where multiple subheadings could be stored for a single post.